 Transfers to/from Levels 1, 2, and 3 are recognized at the beginning of the reporting period.
-There were no transfers to/from Levels 1, 2, and 3 for the three months ended March 31, 2021.
+In the three and six months ended June 30, 2021, the estimated fair value of Public Warrants transferred from a Level 3 measurement to a Level 1 measurement as the Public Warrants were separately listed in trading beginning in April 2021.